On Cohomology Rings of Non-Commutative Hilbert Schemes and CoHa-Modules: Acknowledgements

-\begin{ack*} The author would like to thank Markus Reineke and Sergey Mozgovoy for several very inspiring discussions concerning this work.
-At the time this paper was written, the author was supported by the DFG priority program SPP 1388 ``Representation Theory''. \end{ack*} [4]
+I would like to thank Markus Reineke and Sergey Mozgovoy for several very inspiring discussions concerning this work.
+I also wish to thank Yan Soibelman for sending me a preliminary version of his paper \cite{Soibelman:14} as well as Xinli Xiao for pointing out an imprecision in a previous version of the present article.
+The comments made by the referee have been great help in improving the exposition of this paper and were much appreciated.
+At the time this paper was written, I was supported by the DFG priority program SPP 1388 ``Representation Theory''.
+[4]

-\section{Terminology and Facts}
+\section{Terminology and facts}